Rhyd-Lewis/GCol/docs/demo/Demo.rst

 In this section, we demonstrate the functionality of the ``gcol`` library’s routines.
-If you have not done so already, the ``gcol`` library should first be installed by typing the following at the command line: ``python -m pip install gcol``, and then restarting the kernal.
+If you have not done so already, the ``gcol`` library should first be installed by running the following command at the command line:
+``python -m pip install gcol``, or executing the following command in a notebook:
+``!python -m pip install gcol``, and then restarting the kernal.

 Let us first review of some basic terminology in graph theory.